Tetrisponse/dangling_sg/README.md

 # AWS Security Group Audit/Cleanup Script (dangling_sg.py)

-A robust Python script utilizing Boto3 to audit an AWS account for "dangling" or unused Security Groups (SGs) and provides options for safe deletion.
+A robust Python script utilizing Boto3 to audit an AWS account for "dangling" or unused Security Groups (SGs).
+The script also provides options for safe deletion.

 ---